|Campus setting||Information not available|

 Housing options for off-campus and married students are posted on a bulletin board in the Community Life Walkthrough.

-Courses available 10Accounting and Finance 1 Business and Management 4 Education and Teaching 1 English Language 1 Humanities & Social Sciences 2 Law 1 Mass Communication & Media 1 MBA 2
+Courses available 10Accounting & Finance 1 Business, Management 4 Education and Teaching 1 English Language 1 Humanities & Social Sciences 2 Law 1 Mass Communication & Media 1 MBA 2

 Be the first one!